Back to top

 The specialist points to Montreal and the Jean-Talon Market as a case in point: “Located in Little Italy, the market has played a major role in establishing the area as a ‘gourmet neighbourhood’ in the collective consciousness.
 It creates a place with a social, historical, and cultural significance that goes beyond its physical location.”

-Southern theory in a nutshell
+Concept: Southern theory

 Nipesh Palat Narayanan uses southern theory as a general framework for thought.
 This constantly evolving theory provides an interesting perspective for studying cities and rural towns.
 It has three key points: